Student Disciplinary Process

 JUDICIAL BOARD PROCEDURES

-These procedures govern the Judicial Board process for adjudicating possible violations of the Academic Honor Code and Social Code.
+These procedures govern the Judicial Board process for adjudicating alleged violations of the Academic Honor Code and Social Code.

 A. Definition of Procedural Terms

-1. A “Character Reference” is an individual who is a member of the College community and may speak or write on behalf of the personal integrity of the Respondent.
+- A “Character Reference” is an individual who is a member of the College community and may speak or write on behalf of the personal integrity of the Respondent.
 Respondents are limited to a single character reference unless otherwise determined by the Chair.
+The Character Reference may not be a member of the Office of the Dean of Students or Counseling Service, the Director of Health Services, a member of the Judicial Board, or a witness or party to the matter.

-3. The “Judicial Board Advisor” is the designate of the Office of the Dean of Student Affairs who advises the Judicial Board and is generally responsible for assuring the fairness and integrity of the hearing process.
+- 5. The “Judicial Board Advisor” is the designate of the Office of the Dean of Students who advises the Judicial Board and is generally responsible for assuring the fairness and integrity of the hearing process.

-5. A “Supporter” is an individual who is currently a Bowdoin College student, faculty, or staff member, selected by the Respondent and Complainant, who may serve as personal support throughout the hearing process.
-The Supporter may not be a member of the Office of the Dean of Student Affairs or Counseling Service or a member of the Judicial Board.
-The Chair may disallow a particular Supporter in cases where the Supporter might be a witness or where the Supporter’s presence, in the Chair’s sole determination, would be obstructive to the process.
-The Supporter is available for emotional and personal support before, during and after the hearing.
+- A “Supporter” is an individual who is currently a Bowdoin College student, faculty, or staff member, selected by the Respondent, who may serve as personal support throughout the hearing process.
+A student Complainant may also select a Supporter.
+The Supporter may not be a member of the Office of the Dean of Students or Counseling Service, the Director of Health Services, a member of the Judicial Board, or a witness or party to the matter.
+The Presiding Chair may disallow a particular Supporter in cases where the Supporter might be a witness or where the Supporter’s presence, in the Presiding Chair’s sole determination, would be obstructive to the process.
+The Supporter is available for emotional and personal support before, during, and after the hearing.
 The Supporter will not participate as an advisor and will not have an opportunity to make statements to the Board, ask questions of or to cross-examine any Complainant, Respondent, witness and/or other individual participating in the hearing.
 The Chair shall not allow a Supporter’s presence to inhibit the parties’ open testimony or the conduct of the hearing.
-Respondents and Complainants are limited to a single Supporter unless otherwise determined by the Chair.
+Respondents and student Complainants are limited to a single Supporter unless otherwise determined by the Presiding Chair.

 B. Initiating the Judicial Board Process

-1. When a student is suspected of a violation of the Academic Honor Code or Social Code, the person(s) bringing the charge should confer with a member of the Student Affairs Staff for advice.
-A disciplinary review may be initiated through numerous channels, the two most common being through a complaint filed directly with the Office of the Dean of Student Affairs or through the receipt of a Security Report.
-Initial reports should provide all of the pertinent details of the alleged violation committed by the student(s) and must be filed with the Office of the Dean of Student Affairs while the Respondent is a Bowdoin student.
-Please note, in cases when a student suspects a violation of the Academic Honor Code, the student is encouraged to bring the information to the attention of the instructor or the Office of the Dean of Student Affairs.
+- When a student is suspected of a violation of the Academic Honor Code or Social Code, the person(s) bringing the charge should confer with the Associate Dean of Student Affairs and Community Standards or other member of the Dean of Students staff for advice.
+A disciplinary review may be initiated through numerous channels, the two most common being through a complaint filed directly with the Office of the Dean of Students or through the receipt of a Security Report.
+Initial reports should provide all of the pertinent details of the alleged violation committed by the student(s) and must be filed with the Office of the Dean of Students while the Respondent is a Bowdoin student.
+Please note, in cases when a student suspects a violation of the Academic Honor Code, the student is encouraged to bring the information to the attention of the instructor or the Office of the Dean of Students.

-2. The Office of the Dean of Student Affairs will review all claims and refer those that require a formal hearing to the Judicial Board.
+- The Office of the Dean of Students will review all claims and refer those that require a formal hearing to the Judicial Board.

-3. For cases that are referred to the Board, prior to the hearing, the Office of the Dean of Student Affairs will present the Respondent(s) with written charges describing the nature of the alleged violation, and the time and place of the hearing.
+- For cases that are referred to the Board, prior to the hearing, the Office of the Dean of Students will present the Respondent(s) with a written notice outlining the substance of the alleged misconduct charges, and the time and place of the hearing.

 C. Judicial Board Hearing Guidelines